asteroidlordfr/VPlayer/README.md

 When a sheet is loaded, click the = or - key to start playing your selected sheet.
 It comes with 30+ sheets built-in but also functionality to add your own via txt files.
 It even supports categories!

+## 💚 Contribute?
+Wanna contribute?
+Open a pull request and if it's good I'll push it to the main repository for everyone to use.

 ## ⚠️ Notes
 - Do not Alt-Tab while your playing or while not having a VP site open.
 It could press unwanted keys.
 - Look at a sheet before using it, it could do unwanted things such as running CMD.
 - Different piano games/sites may use different key layouts.
+- Holding down the play button could result in crashes

 ## 📜 Disclaimer